Hey there, you beautiful human! It’s the most wonderful time of the year, as they say – Happy Holidays!

 Do you want to be like the no-name caterpillar who stayed in his cozy cocoon (nerd term: chrysalis), never to be heard of again?
 Or, do you want to be like the caterpillar who leapt out of his comfort zone to morph into the world’s most beautiful butterfly?

 Tough decision, I know.
-I’ll give you some time.
-By the end of this article, you should have made your choice.
-I’m being more than generous here – you’re welcome.
+Take some time.
+By the end of this article, you will have made your choice.
+In sha Allah!

 Now, before you embark on your own metamorphosis, as I know you will, let’s catch up.

 As promised last week, I am finally about to share the second part of Mish’s Metamorphosis, a.k.a teenage me’s journey to finding herself…by finding God.
 Heavy stuff.

 I won’t launch into my next novel just yet, though.
 We need our chit-chat time, our spill-the-tea time…you know how it is.
 So, let’s begin.

 First of all, for the sake of my soul, here’s some blatant honesty.
 I am not going to make excuses.
 I just have so much piling up on my to-do list, and it’s almost overwhelming.
 There are less than 2 weeks left until my trip to Turkey + Dubai and I have not finalized our hotels or tours YET.
 Yes, I am 100% freaking out.
 I thought the holidays were supposed to be relaxing.
 Who knew that…

 You can have everything you want, but you can’t have it all at once.

 In order to fix this weakness, I am reading Jim Rohn’s guide to Time Management.
 He shares some excellent strategies on how to properly budget your time.
 For example, one of the most profound lessons I am learning is: